tonymichaelhead/furestveil/the-under-school/level-1.md

 ‣ **The skeletons:** inanimate.
 One of them wears chainmail with dense flowers and vines weaving through the chain.
 Worthless as armor but worth 500gp.

 ‣ **The wooden chest:** unlocked, but vines must be cut away to open.
-Contains: silver crown with flowers sprouting out of it (250gp), 15 gold-plated squirrel skulls (antique Bloodthorn currency, 50gp per skull).
+Contains: silver crown with flowers sprouting out of it (250gp), 15 gold-plated squirrel skulls (<!-- antique Bloodthorn currency, -->50gp per skull).
 500 silver coins, each with a mushroom growing out of it.

 ‣ **Eating the mushrooms:** save vs poison or fall over laughing for a turn.
 Worth 1gp per mushroom coin, or 1sp if the mushroom is removed.